Audience FAQs

 • Non-smoking habits or willingness to reduce smoking

 Even if you have experienced bone loss, you may still qualify for implants after additional procedures like bone grafting or sinus lifting.
+To ensure optimal oral health, you should understand how how much are dental implants vs dentures impacts your daily recovery.

 At Vitrin Clinic, advanced imaging and digital planning are often used to determine whether implants are suitable for each patient’s oral condition.